openscanhub/openscanhub/docs/scanning_releases.md

 }
 ```

 Let me explain what it means: OSH is supposed to scan package `ceph-10.1.0-1.el7cp`, which is a newly added package (base is `NEW_PACKAGE`).
 It's part of product `CEPH-2.0` and is built on top of RHEL 7.
-The bad thing is that OSH ignores `rhel_version`.

-In order to scan this, OSH translates the `release` field.
+In order to scan this, OSH translates the `release` and `rhel_version` fields, respectively.
 Translation rules can be found in the **Release mappings** table:

 ```
 Id   Release tag              Template            Priority